 When you apply for new credit, a potential lender will look at your credit report.
-Besides the actual credit score, the lender will consider the most important factor on your credit report to be whether or not you usually make your payments on time.
-This is the largest factor (35%) that is used to figure your credit score.
+Besides the actual credit score, the lender will consider the most critical factor on your credit report to be whether or not you usually make your payments on time.
+Payment history is the most significant factor (35%) used to figure your credit score.

 The next thing that lenders will look at is your credit utilization.
 This number is based on how much credit you have compared to how much you have used.
 Lenders want to see this ratio lower than 30%.

-A lender will also look for negative information on your credit report.
+A lender will also look for damaging information on your credit report.
 Companies can place this information on your report without your knowing it.
 Sometimes, they add it in error.
 The only way you can correct it is to get your credit report and examine it.
-You should do this yearly – and always before applying for new credit.
+It would be best if you did this yearly – and always before applying for new credit.
 When negative information is on your credit report, you need to address it and see if the company can remove it.
-Contact the company that placed it there and seek to get a solution so that it can be removed.
+Contact the company that placed it there and seek to get a solution.

 Get a Report Before Getting New Credit

 The best way to get good terms on new credit is to ensure that your credit report is in good shape first.
 The best way to do this is to make your payments on time, always pay the minimum amount, and reduce your debt to less than 30% of your income.
-A better credit score will not come overnight.
-It will take some time to improve it, but it will be worth it to wait to get bigger loans with better terms.
+A better credit score will not come overnight, and it will take some time to improve it, but it will be worth it to wait for bigger loans with better terms.

 Get Your Credit Report for Free

 The government says that everyone is entitled to get one credit report per year.
-You can do this from each of the big three credit bureaus: Experian, Equifax, and TransUnion.
+You can do this from the big three credit bureaus: Experian, Equifax, and TransUnion.
 The single website where you can get your credit report or free once per year is AnnualCreditReport.com.
-This website will enable you to get credit reports from all three, you simply place a checkmark by which ones you want.
+This website will enable you to obtain credit reports from all three — you simply place a checkmark by which ones you want.